 If you want to use these settings, you need to open the layers menu and click on the layer you want to modify.

 More Replay Mod settings & hotkeys

 - At the bottom of the screen, you will see a gray line across the bottom of the screen.
 Click on it and move your mouse up to view the list of all hotkeys.

-1. Add Event Marker: a simple way to mark important parts in your replay.
+1. Add Event Marker: a simple way to mark essential parts in your Replay.
 The event marker appears as a small red triangle on the replay timeline.
 There can be more than one event marker.
 Click on it twice to open its settings.

-2. Capture Thumbnail: sets a thumbnail for your replay file.
+2. Capture Thumbnail: Set a thumbnail for your replay file.
 It does not save a screenshot in your screenshots folder!

 4. Open Keyframe Presets: once you have created a camera path, press X on your keyboard to open the "Keyframe Repository."
 By clicking on the "Save as…" button, you can add your current camera path to keyframe presets.
 If you created another camera path, press X to open "Keyframe Repository" and click on "Save as…".

 5. Pause/Play replay: you can pause/play a replay video.

 6. Player Overview: in the player overview, you can see a list of all currently loaded players in the Replay.
 You can spectate each player and access the first-person view by clicking on a player's name or head.
 Next to each player, there is a checkbox that you can use to toggle the visibility of players.
 By doing that, you can hide them from being seen in the Replay.